DaveParillo/cisc192-reader/src/chapter5/review-1.rst

       .. tb-choice::
          :name: mce_6_9

-         The super evil villian RePete wants to annoy the city by hacking into the city's helper robots and making them repeat everything they say 5 times.
+         The super evil villian re_pete wants to annoy the city by hacking into the city's helper robots and making them repeat everything they say 5 times.
 However, there's an error in his code and now the robots won't stop repeating!
 Can you find the